Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

     -DlocalTransform.helloworld.url=http://transform-helloworld:8090/
     ```

-5. Create a custom **helloWorldRendition** which will use the new
+5. Create a custom **helloWorld** rendition which will use the new
 Hello World T-Engine.
 See [here](#configure-a-custom-rendition) for details.
     ```json
     {
-        "renditionName": "helloWorldRendition",
+        "renditionName": "helloWorld",
         "targetMediaType": "text/html",
         "options": [
             {"name": "language", "value": "German"}